-The UK AA is the same as applied under EU State subsidy 2014-2020, which was extended to 31/12/2021 by the EU in 2020 and has been extended by the UK government for use in the UK's post BREXIT Subsidy Control arrangements.
+The UK AA is the same as applied under EU Regional Aid 2014-2020, which was extended to 31/12/2021 by the EU in 2020 and has been extended by the UK government for use in the UK's post BREXIT Subsidy Control arrangements.

-This map and the associated subsidy ceilings therefore apply to subsidies under measures (1.1 and 1.2) but note that they do not apply to any other measure in this scheme.
+This map and the associated subsidy ceilings therefore apply to subsidies under measure 1.1, they do NOT apply to any other measure in this scheme.

 The table below gives the maximum subsidy levels in grant/grant equivalent as a percentage of the total value of eligible costs in the project whether or not the grant is paid out against all of the eligible costs.
 The calculation of subsidy limits may be based on assets only, wages only or a combination of the two provided that the resulting subsidy does not exceed the most favourable amount from the calculation based on either wages or assets.
+The subsidy limits vary for small, medium or large sized enterprises using the EU definition.

-Project location Small Medium Large Non pre-defined Article 107(3)c Assisted Area (Shetland, Orkney, Inverness & Nairn, Badenoch 35% 25% 15% & Strathspey, and Moray) Pre-defined Article 107(3)c Assisted Area (Caithness & Sutherland, Lochaber, Skye 40% 30% 20% & Lochalsh, Ross & Cromarty, Western Isles, 40% 30% 20% Argyll, Arran & the Cumbraes
+Project location Small Medium Large Non pre-defined Article 107(3)c Assisted Area (Shetland, Orkney, Inverness & Nairn, Badenoch 35% 25% 15% & Strathspey, and Moray) Pre-defined Article 107(3)c Assisted Area (Caithness & Sutherland, Lochaber, Skye 40% 30% 20% & Lochalsh, Ross & Cromarty, Western Isles, Argyll, Arran & the Cumbraes 1370 5070 2070